eficode/robotframework-oxygen/DEVGUIDE.md

 >>>
 ```

-running this should not produce any errors, and we can import file `locusthandler.py` from `/locusthandler` folder we created.
+Running this should not produce any errors, and we can import file `locusthandler.py` from `/locusthandler` folder we created.
 [Read more about packaging python projects from here.](https://packaging.python.org/glossary/#term-import-package) Next we can exit the python intepreter (CTRL + D) and write following lines to the end of `lib/python3.7/site-packages/oxygen/config.yml`:

 ```
 locusthandler.locusthandler: